By Simon Gould

 Treadmills in the home means you can exercise in private.
 Maybe you’re embarrassed about your body or are inexperienced at exercising.
 Perhaps you’re trying to lose weight and would like to do it in privacy.
 I appreciate my own machine and I can really experiment.
 It helps know there are no eyes on me as I go.
 It’s definitely something to consider if it’s holding you back.

 If all of what I’ve said above hasn’t convinced you about treadmills then consider something else, but as long as you exercise regularly, you will enhance your life in many ways.
 This enhancement can start at any age.
-Everyone can get great health benefits.
+Everyone can get great health benefits from using a treadmill.
 I choose to do my exercise on a treadmill and if you’re considering home exercise equipment, I think they’re the best for variety and effectiveness.

 Thinking of buying a treadmill?
 Here’s my favorite, I always recommend it when asked*